maikel/FiniteVolumeSolver/README.md

  * How to write documentation
  * How does proper unit testing look like

+# Physical Project Structure

+- `docs/` contains a Doxygen.in file to generate documentation
+- `examples/` contains exemplary applications using this framework.
+- `include/` contains *public* header files which are consumable via some library exportable library.
+- `src/` contains *private* header and source files to the library.
+- `tests/` contains unit test files written with [Catch2](https://github.com/catchorg/Catch2)
+- `third_party/` contains third party libraries which are included as submodules in this project.
+- `.clang-format` Format definitions for this project.
+Auto-format files with the tool `clang-format`

 # Build Instructions

 To build this example you will need an installed [SAMRAI](https://github.com/LLNL/SAMRAI) version with [CMake](https://cmake.org) support.